 Lancaster University offers a range of programmes, some of which follow a structured study programme, and others which offer the chance for you to devise a more flexible programme.
 We divide academic study into two sections - Part 1 (Year 1) and Part 2 (Year 2, 3 and sometimes 4).
 For most programmes Part 1 requires you to study 120 credits spread over at least three modules which, depending upon your programme, will be drawn from one, two or three different academic subjects.
 A higher degree of specialisation then develops in subsequent years.
 For more information about our teaching methods at Lancaster visit our Teaching and Learning section.

-Information contained on the website with respect to modules is correct at the time of publication, but changes may be necessary, for example as a result of student feedback, or staff changes, or new research.
+Information contained on the website with respect to modules is correct at the time of publication, but changes may be necessary, for example as a result of student feedback, Professional Statutory and Regulatory Bodies' (PSRB) requirements, staff changes, and new research.

 Lancaster University is dedicated to ensuring you not only gain a highly reputable degree, but that you also graduate with relevant life and work based skills.
 We are unique in that every student is eligible to participate in The Lancaster Award which offers you the opportunity to complete key activities such as work experience, employability/career development, campus community and social development.
 Visit our Employability section for full details.

 Lancaster University's priority is to support every student to make the most of their life and education and we have committed £3.7m in scholarships and bursaries.
-400 students each year will be entitled to bursaries or scholarships to help them with the cost of fees and/or living expenses.
 Our financial support depends on your circumstances and how well you do in your A levels (or equivalent academic qualifications) before starting study with us.

 Scholarships recognising academic talent:

-Bursaries for life, living and learning
+Bursaries for life, living and learning:

 Any financial support that you receive from Lancaster University will be in addition to government support that might be available to you (eg fee loans) and will not affect your entitlement to these.